-The CHOOSE function in Excel returns a value from a list of values based on a specified position.
+The CHOOSE function in Excel chooses a value, range or an action from a list of values, ranges and actions, dependent upon a given index number.

 =CHOOSE(index_num, value1, [value2], ...)

 - Index num: The index position in the list from which to return the value, range or action.

 - Value1, value2, …: The list of values, ranges or formulas that you want CHOOSE to return.